top of page

 2. Executive Council

-The General Assembly shall serve as the highest policy and decision-making body of the Alliance.
+The International Assembly shall serve as the highest policy and decision-making body of the Alliance.
 It shall have the right to decide all matters concerning the Alliance.

 1. Functions